Test if your Mobile App has any security flaws and fixes it before it damages your business reputation.

 Quixxi is focused on providing mobile analytics, mobile app protection & recovery revenue loss.
 If you are just looking to do a vulnerability test, then you can upload your Android or iOS application file here.

-SandDroid is developed by Botnet research team & Xi’an Jiaotong University.
+SandDroid is developed by the Botnet research team & Xi’an Jiaotong University.
 It currently performs checks on the following.

 - File size/hash, SDK version